 Ecommerce is a large part of the WordPress ecosystem because one of the most popular ways to make money from a website is to directly sell products or services to visitors.

 If you’re selling intangible goods through your website you might want to consider using something other than the regular eCommerce systems.
-One of the most popular ones is Easy Digital Downloads which is a free plugin that you can extend with many free and paid addons.
+One of the most popular ones is Easy Digital Downloads which is a free plugin that you can extend with many free and paid add-ons.
 One of their new products is AffiliateWP which, as the name suggests, is an affiliate marketing plugin for WordPress and based on our experience is the most complete.

 With so many entrepreneurs turning to WordPress for a cheaper web alternative, a large number of WordPress consultants have appeared in recent years to help them.

 They provide advice and help with everything related to WP from setup to selecting hosting, plugins and themes.
 Besides that there are a couple of teams focusing on helping you with everyday tasks like backing up your site or fixing and securing it if there was a security breach for example, like a valet service for your website!
-Many of these technical tasks prove to be too complex or just too time consuming for everyday site owners.
-Luckily they can turn to providers like WPSiteCare, WP Valet and WP Curve for help.
+Many of these technical tasks prove to be too complex or just too time-consuming for everyday site owners.
+Luckily they can turn to providers like WPSiteCare, Valet and WP Buffs for help.
 They are WordPress support and maintenance service companies with plans that work for beginners to enterprise level websites.

 One of the most famous consultant firms is Yoast.
 While Yoast could easily be part of the plugin section, we chose to focus on their consulting side.
 They are the makers of Yoast SEO, which is the world’s leading SEO plugin with more than 10 million downloads.
 The author of that plugin, Joost de Valk, built the company around his landmark plugin on SEO, which he uses to bring in SEO audit clients.